 The Spark M. Matsunaga Institute for Peace and Conflict Resolution offers opportunities to link the fields of peace studies, human rights, and conflict resolution with public policy issues.
 It is aligned with the University's strategic plan to initiate learning centers that respond to society needs and, by design, focuses on interdisciplinary teaching and areas of inquiry.
 MIPCR offers a wide array of undergraduate, graduate and outreach college courses.
 It offers a Graduate Certificate in Conflict Resolution, a BA in Peace Studies and Conflict Resolution (through Interdisciplinary Studies) and a certificate in Peace Studies (equivalent to a minor).
 The Institute has built a reputation for leadership in dispute resolution and facilitation of community dialogs which provide student/faculty engagement in community-based problem solving.
 Inherently interdisciplinary and international in perspective, these programs encourage critical thinking and further the University's mission of expanding leadership in international affairs and advancing stable, peaceful, prosperous and democratic relations in the region (UHM Strategic Plan, 2002-2010, pp 8-9).
-MIPCR has two full time, tenured FTEs and one tenure track position which is split .50% with the Richardson School of Law.
+MIPCR has two full time, tenured FTEs, one tenured track position which is split .50% with the Richardson School of Law, and one full time, tenure track specialist position.